treeewzrd/PICKFORD-LACE/README.md

 ## Overview

-PICKFORD-LACE is a distinctive e-commerce platform specializing in curated vintage clothing that blends rebellious Western aesthetics with Mid-Century Modern sophistication.
-The platform offers a carefully selected collection spanning multiple eras and styles—from rugged leather pieces that evoke the spirit of outlaws to elegant showgirl-inspired ensembles and from edgy punk rock statements to refined designer classics.
-This unique cross-era approach creates a shopping experience that celebrates the boldness and craftsmanship of vintage fashion across all devices.
+Named after pioneering film actress Mary Pickford, PICKFORD-LACE celebrates the transformative power of style across eras.
+This distinctive e-commerce platform curates vintage fashion that spans from the delicate lace and refined glamour of early 20th century attire to the raw authenticity of DIY punk and motorcycle culture.
+Each piece tells a story—whether it's the meticulous craftsmanship of turn-of-the-century garments or the rebellious self-expression of handcrafted punk pieces.
+PICKFORD-LACE bridges these seemingly disparate worlds, offering a thoughtfully selected collection that honors both the elegance of bygone eras and the defiant spirit of counterculture fashion.

 ## Live Demo